Display size: History

 When the common aspect ratio shifted from 4:3 to 16:9, the new widescreens were labeled with a W in the US.
-A screen that is approximately the same height as a 27V would be a 32W.
+A screen that is about the same height as a 27V would be a 32W.
 Vizio and other US TV manufacturers have introduced even wider screens with a 21:9 aspect ratio to match aspect ratios used in cinemas.
 To gauge the relative sizes of these new screens, the screen aspect must be considered.
 In a commercial market where multiple aspect ratios are being sold, it will always take two numbers to describe the screen size, some combination of diagonal, aspect ratio, height or width.

-Set sizes are frequently given as a ‘class’ as screens from different manufacturers will have slight differences in size.
+Set sizes are frequently given as a ‘class’ as screens from different manufacturers will have slight variances in size.
 However, the "class" should be within 1/2" of the actual size.
-The reasons for the different sizes within a class stem from differences in the manufacturers' equipment.
+The reasons for the different sizes within a class stem from variances in the manufacturers' equipment.
 As manufacturers move from one size to another, newer larger sizes must fit on the same size glass, though with fewer displays being cut from it.
 Some sizes fit well and maximize glass utilization, while other sizes fit more poorly and waste glass.
 For example, in some cases, increasing the screen size by even 0.1” can cause an LCD manufacturer to go from 12 screens fitting on their glass sheet to 9.

 Optimal screen size and viewing distance

 The resolution of the human eye (with 20/20 vision) is about one minute of arc.
 For full HDTV resolution, this one minute of arc implies that the TV watcher should sit 3.2 times the height of the screen away (optimal viewing distance).
 At this distance, the individual pixels cannot be resolved while simultaneously maximizing the viewing area.
 For more TV resolutions, see "The optimal viewing distance".

 The TV image is composed of many lines of pixels.
 Ideally, the TV watcher sits far enough away from the screen that the individual lines merge into one solid image.
-The watcher may sit even farther away and still see a good picture, but it will occupy a smaller portion of their visual field.
+The watcher may sit even further away and still see a good picture, but it will occupy a smaller portion of their visual field.